stealth/crash/README.md

 to those of *OpenSSH's* `-L` parameter.
 It will bind to `lport` and will forward connections to `[ip]:rport`, initiating the connection from the remote host.
 The same works for UDP packets, which is not possible with SSH.

+If you are interested in messenger proxy setups in copland countries, you can check `contrib` folder.

 SOCKS4 and SOCKS5 support